Bill Vinten GTC University winners and shortlisted films 2020

 Although the COVID disruption meant university courses finishing prematurely, many films were submitted to the student awards.
-The largest judging panel we’ve ever had selected the top eight films from which the winners will be announced.
+The largest judging panel we’ve ever had selected the top eight films, which are listed below with the winning entries at the top.
+Congratulations to all the shortlisted entries and winners.

 Camera Operator: Anisha Vamadevan, Wiltshire College and University Centre